L3V1TH5N/Expense-Management-System/README.md

-# expense-management-system
+Expense Management System
-The Offline Expense Management System is a local database-powered application designed to manage and organize expense entries for the Municipal Treasurer’s Office.
-It categorizes expenses based on fund type, bank, office, and expense type.
-It allows data encoding and monthly exporting of expense reports.
+The Offline Expense Management System is a secure, local database-powered application tailored for the Municipal Treasurer’s Office.
+It streamlines expense tracking by categorizing records according to fund type, bank, office, and expense type.
+Users can efficiently encode data, generate summaries, and export monthly expense reports with ease.

+Paid Software – The full source code and complete features are available exclusively to licensed buyers.